lostatc/acid-store/README.md

 - Copy-on-write semantics
 - New storage backends are easy to implement

+### Abstractions

-This library provides the following abstractions for data storage:
+This library provides the following abstractions for data storage.

 - An object store which maps keys to seekable binary blobs
 - A virtual file system which can import and export files to the local OS file system
 - A persistent, heterogeneous, map-like collection
 - An object store with support for content versioning
 - A content-addressable storage which allows for accessing data by its cryptographic hash

+### Backends

-This library provides the following storage backends out of the box:
+This library provides the following storage backends out of the box.

 - Local file system directory
 - SQLite
 - Redis